Ready to celebrate Chinese New Year? This is how we do it!

 Come prepared to celebrate Chinese New Year with your zodiac animal

 Every year is a Chinese zodiac year with a different zodiac animal.
-In 2020, we’re celebrating the Year of the Rat.
+In 2026, we’re celebrating the Year of the Horse.

 So who are you in the Chinese Zodiac?
 Check out the table below to discover your animal.